 The AD service will run by default at a pre-specified time.
-The steps listed here are how you can change the settings to better suit your needs.
-All settings below need to be changed in the Global Settings area which can be found by clicking on View Management Console in the Project Explorer window.
+The steps listed here show how you can change the settings to better suit your needs.
+All settings below need to be changed in the Global Settings area which can be found in the Management Console.

 This setting specifies whether the AD update process is enabled or not.
 By default it is turned off.
 The following global settings are shared with the Active Directory Synchronisation service.

 This setting is the domain that your Active Directory install is running on.
 We strongly recommend you use the pre windows 2000 version of your domain or the short domain in this setting.
-So our AD domain is contensis.co.uk so our setting is set to Contensis.
+For example, our AD domain is contensis.co.uk so our setting is set to Contensis.

 This is the user name that will be used to read the Active Directory listings and carry out the synchronisation.
 This user needs read privileges in the domain.
-We would recommend this user not have an expiring password as synchronisation might stop without notice.
+We strongly recommend that the password for this user is set to Password Never Expires in the User Editor screen to prevent synchronisation stopping without notice.

-This is simply the password for the user above.
+This is the password for the user described above.